boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 This document does not intend to elaborate operational guidance/implications of UDP options.
 The document focuses exclusively on exporting observed UDP options in datagrams.
 The motivation for exporting such data is similar to the one for exporting TCP options (tcpOptions) or IPv6 Extension Headers (ipv6ExtensionHeaders).

-# New UDP IPFIX Information Elements
+# New UDP IPFIX Information Elements {#sec-IE}

+> Note: "URL_IANA_UDP_OPTIONS" is the URL of the "UDP Option Kind Numbers" registry group while "URL_IANA_UDP_ExIDs" is the URL of the "UDP Experimental Option Experiment Identifiers (UDP ExIDs)" registry that will be created by IANA as per {{Section 23 of !I-D.ietf-tsvwg-udp-options}}.

 ## udpOptions {#udpOptions}